Date: Sat, 16 Sep 2006

 normal, and the best of the climb, as we passed through the high altitude zone

-where unique endemic plants called Lobelia and Giant Senecio grow.
-There are
+where unique endemic plants called Lobelia and Giant Senecio

-opportunity came early the next morning.
+and that opportunity came early the next morning.

 For reasons that I neither completely understand nor

 agree with, the climb to the summit starts at midnight.
-So with only a few
+So with only a few hours sleep and a minimal breakfast we set off for the top.

-me 15 months of cycling has paid off.
-For, though many people started earlier
+I suppose that for me 15 months of cycling has paid off.
+For, though many

-pace, and not trying to be fast at all, I somehow managed to pass everyone and
+walking a comfortable pace, and not trying to be fast at all, I somehow managed

-was first to reach the summit at 4:50 AM.
-At that time it was still quite dark,
+to pass everyone and was first to reach the summit at 4:50 AM.
+At that time it

-and bitterly cold, but it was nice to have finally made it.
-With just the light
+was still quite dark, and bitterly cold, but it was nice to have finally made

-of the near-full Moon, I was still impressed by the size of the glaciers, which
+it.
+With just the light of the near-full Moon, I was still impressed by the

-look rather small from the base, but are surprisingly large up close.
-And I
+size of the glaciers, which look rather small from the base, but are

-finally did get to see Mt.
-Kenya, a few hundred kilometers away, yet still
+surprisingly large up close.
+And I finally did get to see Mt.
+Kenya, a few

-standing proud above the clouds.
-While it took nearly five days to go up, it
+hundred kilometers away, yet still standing proud above the clouds.
+While it

-was only a day and a half to descend, which I felt was almost as hard as the
+took nearly five days to go up, it was only a day and a half to descend, which

-climb.
-In any case, the expedition was a fascinating experience and a success,
+I felt was almost as hard as the climb.
+In any case, the expedition was a

-despite me being only one-handed, and I was glad for that.
+fascinating experience and a success, despite me being only one-handed, and I

 After a week off, it felt good to be back on the bike